boomworks/ui-dev-build/README.md

-TODO:
-- JS minification should fail build on error (looks like it does with a basic test, may need to suppress all warnings etc & show a summary)

-Longer term TODO:
+# A totally awesome build system for HTML

+Check out [the wiki](https://github.com/lindsayevans/ui-dev-build/wiki) for details on how to get started.

+## TODO

 - JS unit testing
-- JS linting
 - CSS linting
 - HTML validation
-- css-files
+- css-files - similar to js-files

-Check out [the wiki](https://github.com/lindsayevans/ui-dev-build/wiki) for more information on how to get started

-_Run these from the src directory._

-#Compiling Sass stylesheets

-Development:
-`sass -g --watch scss:css`
-OR:
-`nant -buildfile:..\scripts\templates.build dev`

-Production:
-`sass -f --update --style compressed scss:css`

-#Building

-`scripts\build.bat`
-OR:
-`nant -buildfile:..\scripts\templates.build`
+- head js